realA10001986/Dash-Gauges/README.md

 ### The Config Portal

 The Config Portal is accessible exclusively through WiFi.
-As outlined above, if the device is not connected to a WiFi network, it creates its own WiFi network (named "PG-AP"), to which your WiFi-enabled hand held device or computer first needs to connect in order to access the Config Portal.
+As outlined above, if the device is not connected to a WiFi network, it creates its own WiFi network (named "DG-AP"), to which your WiFi-enabled hand held device or computer first needs to connect in order to access the Config Portal.

 If the operating system on your handheld or computer supports Bonjour (a.k.a. "mDNS"), you can enter the Config Portal by directing your browser to http://gauges.local . (mDNS is supported on Windows 10 version TH2 (1511) [other sources say 1703] and later, Android 13 and later, MacOS, iOS)

 If that fails, the way to enter the Config Portal depends on whether the device is in access point mode or not.
-- If it is in access point mode (and your handheld/computer is connected to the WiFi network "PG-AP"), navigate your browser to http://192.168.4.1
+- If it is in access point mode (and your handheld/computer is connected to the WiFi network "DG-AP"), navigate your browser to http://192.168.4.1
 - Otherwise ....
 FIXME TODO....  and listen, the IP address will be spoken out loud.

 In the main menu, click on "Setup" to configure your Dash Gauges.